westerndevs/western-devs-website/source/_posts/2019-11-15-Azure-AD-B2C-Web-Testing.md

 ![Postman screenshot of form body, request_type, loginIdentifier, and password](https://tylerdevblog.blob.core.windows.net/content/2019-11-14-Azure-AD-B2C-Web-Testing/4.png)

 Note: The **logonIdentifier** key is configurable in the B2C policy.
 This may be a different key like "signInName" or "emailAddress" depending on your configuration.
-Fiddler is your friend.
+Fiddler is your friend here.

 Once you execute this request you should receive a **200 OK** with the following response body: